 The Sounds of Sins and Squares

 The "MIXTURE"... you'll notice that it seems to sound very quiet to start with, but then seems to get louder.
 This is because the first bit is a sin wave which only has one very basic harmonic i.e. it only has one low pitched tone.
 However when the square wave starts taking over, this adds a lot of higher harmonics which give the "buzz" and "wow" effects and make it seem louder.
 At the very end the higher harmonics are filtered out again to finish on a low sin wave which you'll hardly hear.
-However if you plug your computer through MASSIVE speakers, the low sin wave will wobble your house to bits.
+However if you plug your computer through MASSIVE speakers, the low sin wave will wobble you to bits.

 To The FIENDISH ANGLETRON

-Murderous Maths Main Index Page
+Murderous Maths Home Page